ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:869592714b
 ## Soggy Cereal III

-Since there were no significant errors in their dataset, Puritan Wheat Inc. now wants you to determine whether their cereal, TechnoCrunch lasts a longer amount of `time` before it gets soggy than NeoPuffs.
+Since we found no significant errors in their dataset in Chapter 1, Puritan Wheat Inc. now wants us to determine whether their cereal, TechnoCrunch lasts a longer amount of `time` before it gets soggy than NeoPuffs.
 They also want to know whether `milk` absorption or `fiber` content are correlated with `time` before sogginess.
 That is, conduct the  the following steps:

 *** =instructions
-- Use the `mean` function to estimate the mean `time` in dataframe `Soggy` just for flakes that were in TechnoCrunch `cereal`
+- 1) Use the `mean` function to estimate the mean `time` in dataframe `Soggy` just for flakes that were in TechnoCrunch `cereal`
-- Use the `mean` function to estimate the mean `time` in dataframe `Soggy` just for flakes that were in NeoPuffs `cereal`
+- 2) Use the `mean` function to estimate the mean `time` in dataframe `Soggy` just for flakes that were in NeoPuffs `cereal`
-- In dataframe `Soggy`, subtract the mean `time` for flakes in NeoPuffs `cereal` from the mean `time` for flakes in TechnoCrunch `cereal` to determine which cereal lasts longer before it gets soggy.
+- 3) In dataframe `Soggy`, subtract the mean `time` for flakes in NeoPuffs `cereal` from the mean `time` for flakes in TechnoCrunch `cereal` to determine which cereal lasts longer before it gets soggy
-- Use the `cor` function to estimate the correlation between `milk` and `time`
+- 4) Use the `cor` function to estimate the correlation between `milk` and `time`
-- Use the `cor` function to estimate the correlation between `fiber` and `time`
+- 5) Use the `cor` function to estimate the correlation between `fiber` and `time`

 *** =pre_exercise_code